I used to attend a lot of conferences. I used to speak at lots of conferences.

 Guess what?

-But they spent an hour telling overworked, underpaid teachers that they need to add “teach everyone to code” to their list of to-dos.
+But!
+They spent an hour telling overworked teachers to add “teach your students to code” to their list of to-dos.

-Now, surely the good professor had at least led a class of students using that website they shared!
+Now, surely the good professor had led a class of students through that website they shared.

 Nope.

-The speaker’s only experience with the featured website was… they played around with it on their own.
+The speaker’s only experience with the coding website was… they played around with it once.
 Didn’t even finish the project, though.

 The icing on the cake?